-We verified the relationship between egg volume and chick weight using the egg dataset described above but reduced observations to the nest level and filtered to only include nests that had chicks measured within one day of hatching, resulting in 456 nests from 276 females.
+We evaluated the relationship between egg volume and chick weight using the egg dataset described above but reduced observations to the nest level and filtered to only include nests that had chicks measured within one day of hatching, resulting in 456 nests from 276 females.
 As it was unclear which chick came from which egg, each datum represented the nest-level average of chick weights and egg volumes.
 We included random intercepts for mother identity and year, and assumed a Gaussian error distribution of egg volume.